 In orders to serve their stakeholders in an ethical and social manner, more and more organizations are adapting the model of corporate social responsibility.
-The term Corporate business or simply corporate responsibility.
+The term Corporate Social Responsibility goes by many other terms such as corporate citizenship, responsible business or simply corporate responsibility.